joe4k/conversation-nlu-ta-pi/README.md

 node server.js
 Point your browser to http://localhost:3000
 Experiment with conversation application
+   Note the conversation starts out asking how you're feeling and based on your response, it understand the emotional tone and responds accordingly.
    Ask things like: “What is the weather in Austin, TX”
 ```